37 Harry Potter Trivia Questions [With Answers]

 Answer: Regulus Black.

-Why it stumps people: Sirius is the Black everyone remembers.
-He’s the rebel, the godfather, the one who defied his family publicly.
-So when the question asks “which Black betrayed Voldemort,” Sirius feels like the obvious pick.
-Regulus did it quietly, died for it, and left behind a note signed R.A.B. that took readers two books to decode.
+Why it stumps people: Sirius is the Black everyone keeps.
+The rebel, the godfather, the one who broke from the family out loud.
+Ask “which Black betrayed Voldemort” and Sirius is the reflex answer.
+Regulus did it in silence, died for it, and left a note signed R.A.B. that readers spent two books decoding.

 33. Who secretly owns and runs the Hog’s Head pub in Hogsmeade?
 (Hard)